• Skip to primary navigation

 Choosing The Perfect Mangosteen (& How to Know When Mangosteens Are Ripe)

-Unlike some other fruits, size has no bearing on the quality or sweetness of the fruit.
-Ideally, though, mangosteens are usually the size of a clementine or lime.
+Unlike some other fruits, size has no bearing on the quality or sweetness of mangosteen fruit.
+Ideally, though, mangosteens should be the size of a clementine or lime.

 To keep them fresh, store mangosteens at room temperature for several days.
-Once open, however, the fruit should be stored in an air-tight container in the fridge.
+Once open, however, the fruit should be stored in an air-tight container in the fridge, and even then it won’t last long before spoiling.
+Enjoy it while it’s fresh!

 How To Open And Eat Fresh Mangosteen Fruit